A unique qualification preparing registered nurses for advanced practice nursing as a nurse practitioner (NP)

 - NURS 531 Clinical Research Project

-Please contact us at the Centre for Postgraduate Nursing Studies for advice regarding your study pathway.
+Please contact our Coordinator, Student Experience (firstname.lastname@example.org) for advice regarding your study pathway.

 Visit the Nursing Council of New Zealand website for information about the competencies and requirements for nurse practitioners.